TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/koka/index.md/index.md

 ## How to Implement the Solution

-Now, let's see how we can print a simple “Hello World” in Koka:
+Now, let's see how we can print a simple "Hello World" in Koka:

 ```koka
 function main()